 The mortgage amortization is the length it will take you to pay back your loan.
-Many people these days choose a 25 year amortization since it offers lower monthly payments, but that also means you end up paying more in interest.
-If you choose to amortize your mortgage for less years, you end up paying more every month, but your debt will be cleared much faster.
+Many people these days choose a 25-year amortization since it offers lower monthly payments, but that also means you end up paying more in interest.
+If you choose to amortize your mortgage for fewer years, you end up paying more every month, but your debt will be cleared much faster.

 To qualify for a mortgage you need to have at least 5% saved of the purchase price as your down payment.
-Some lenders have been willing to loan that 5% to potential homeowners, but if you can’t even save that small amount, do you honestly think you’e ready for home ownership?
+Some lenders have been willing to loan that 5% to potential homeowners, but if you can’t even save that small amount, do you honestly think you’re ready for homeownership?

 With interest rates being near all time lows, many people are choosing to go with 5 year fixed terms.
 Shorter terms are available at an even lower rate but you’re only guaranteed that rate for that set period of time.
 Taking a longer term will guarantee your rates don’t go up assuming you took a fixed rate mortgage.

 What many people fail to understand is that once your term is up, you need to negotiate a new loan from your lender.
-Those low interest rates you’ve been enjoying will almost definitely be higher in 5 years, so I hope you’ve budgeted accordingly.
+Those low interest rates you’ve been enjoying might be higher in 5 years, so I hope you’ve budgeted accordingly.
 Some people are so desperate to become homeowners that they forget about the long term costs.